oluies/superbasics-get-started-scala/README.md

 Just choose "open project" and point to the cloned git repo

 ## Others
-Of course, any text editor will work, VIM, Emacs, Nano, Ed, Notepad, Atom, Sublime, etc.
+Of course, any text editor will work, VIM, Emacs, Nano, Notepad, Atom, Sublime, etc.

 # Finally
 Now you're prepared for the meetup, congratulations!